pepopowitz/getting-unstuck/slides/src/06-harden.md

 For me it's messages of really helping people

-praise I've gotten from workshops and talks
+praise I've gotten from workshops and talks and my performance

 And times when I've showed great perseverance.